Permitting

 • Washington County – Use by Special Review Permit, 1041 Permit

-• Weld County – Site Plan Review, Use by Special Review Permit, 1041 Permit
+• Weld County – Site Plan Review Permit, Use by Special Review Permit and 1041 Permit

-We will also work with counties to obtain construction-specific permits, such as road-use agreements and permits for construction laydown yards and project staging areas.
+We will also work with jurisdictions to obtain construction-specific permits, such as road-use agreements and permits for construction laydown yards and project staging areas.

 Permit Hearings